webixly/webixly-blog/2-network-basics/16-Switching-Fundamentals.md

 ### Collision Domain

-* Each switch port represents **one collision domain**
+* Each switch port = 1 collision domain.
-* This eliminates collisions that happen in hubs
+* Eliminates collisions that were common in hubs.

 ### Broadcast Domain

-* Switches forward broadcasts across all ports
+* Switches forward broadcasts out all ports.
-* Broadcast domains are only broken by routers or VLANs
+* Broadcast domains are only segmented by **routers** or **VLANs**.

 ---

-## 5. Switching Methods
+## 5. Switching Forwarding Methods

-Switches may use different techniques to forward frames:

-### **1. Store-and-Forward**
+### 1. Store-and-Forward

-* Receives the entire frame
+* Receives the entire frame.
-* Checks for errors (CRC)
+* Performs error checking (CRC).
-* Most accurate, recommended
+* Most reliable.

-### **2. Cut-Through**
+### 2. Cut-Through

-* Starts forwarding as soon as destination MAC is read
+* Forwards as soon as the destination MAC is read.
-* Faster but may forward corrupted frames
+* Faster but less accurate.

-### **3. Fragment-Free**
+### 3. Fragment-Free

-* Reads first 64 bytes (where most errors occur)
+* Reads the first 64 bytes (where errors usually appear).
-* Compromise between accuracy and speed
+* Hybrid of speed + accuracy.

 ---

-## 6. Switching Table Aging
+## 6. MAC Table Aging

-MAC address entries age out after a default time (usually 300 seconds).
+MAC entries expire after a default timer (often 300 seconds).
+If a device stops sending traffic, its MAC is removed to free memory and prevent stale mappings.
-If no frames are received from a MAC within that time, it is removed.
-This prevents stale entries.

 ---

-## 7. Duplex Modes
+## 7. DuplexModes

-### **Half Duplex**
+### Half Duplex

-* One-way communication at a time
+* Communication one direction at a time.
-* Legacy and inefficient
+* Old and inefficient.

-### **Full Duplex**
+### Full Duplex

-* Send + receive simultaneously
+* Sends and receives simultaneously.
-* Requires a switch + NIC that supports it
+* Requires compatible switch + NIC.
-* Standard in modern networks
+* Standard in modern networks.

 ---

 ## 8. Switch Port Speeds

-Common speeds:
+Typical speeds:

-* 10 Mbps (Ethernet)
+* 10 Mbps — Ethernet
-* 100 Mbps (Fast Ethernet)
+* 100 Mbps — Fast Ethernet
-* 1 Gbps (Gigabit Ethernet)
+* 1 Gbps — Gigabit Ethernet
-* 10 Gbps+ (modern enterprise speeds)
+* 10+ Gbps — Enterprise and datacenter links

 ---

-## 9. MAC Filtering & Port Security (Preview)
+## 9. Basic Switch Security Concepts (Preview)

-Switches can secure ports by:
+Switches can enhance security through:

+* Port security (limiting MACs)
-* Limiting allowed MAC addresses
+* MAC filtering
-* Blocking unknown devices
-* Preventing MAC flooding attacks
+* Protection against MAC flooding attacks

-(This topic will be covered in a later lesson.)
+These topics will be covered in advanced lessons.

 ---

 ## 10. Summary

-Switches:
+Switching provides the backbone of internal network communication by:

-* Forward frames using MAC addresses
+* Learning MAC addresses
-* Reduce collision domains
+* Reducing collision domains
-* Maintain MAC address tables
-* Support different forwarding methods
+* Forwarding frames efficiently
-* Enable efficient LAN communication
+* Supporting high-speed full-duplex communication

-Mastering switching fundamentals is essential before moving on to VLANs, STP, trunking, and enterprise network design.
+Understanding these fundamentals prepares you for VLANs, trunking, STP, and enterprise-level network design.

 ---